arvid220u/malthusia/specs/specs.md

 Every round each robot sequentially takes its turn, by running the `turn()` function defined in every robot code.
 If a robot attempts to exceed its bytecode limit (usually unexpectedly, if you have too big of a loop or something), it will throw an error.
 The next turn, `turn()` will be called anew as normal.

 The bytecode remaining at the end of the turn is added to the limit for the next turn.
-The per-turn bytecode limits for various robots are as follows:
-- Wanderers: 20K bytecode per turn, up to 50K max.
-- Landscapers: 20K bytecode per turn, up to 50K max.
+Every robot gets 20K bytecode per turn, up to 50K max.

 Robots can get their current bytecode with `get_bytecode()`.
 This is the amount of bytecode the robots have remaining for the turn.